top of page

 • May 26

 Telemedicine has revolutionized the patient-provider relationship.
 Patients can now schedule virtual appointments through platforms like Zoom and Doxy.me.
-This not only reduces the need for travel, but also cuts down the risk of spreading contagious diseases.
-For example, in the United States, 43% of patients have reported using telehealth services in the past year, with 76% expressing satisfaction with their virtual visits.
+This not only reduces the need for travel but also cuts down the risk of spreading contagious diseases.
+For example, in the United States, 43% of patients have reported using telehealth services in the past year.
+Furthermore, 76% of those patients expressed satisfaction with their virtual visits.

 Telemedicine makes specialties more accessible.
-A patient in a rural area can consult with a specialist across the country without long travel times.
+A patient in a rural area can consult with a specialist across the country without the burden of long travel times.
 As technology continues to grow, telemedicine now integrates artificial intelligence to streamline processes like patient screening, making the system even more efficient.

 Eye-level view of a telehealth setup with a laptop and a stethoscope